YouXuan2010/LLM-Projects/README.md

 ![masterhead](https://user-images.githubusercontent.com/10498744/210012254-234538ff-d198-48aa-8964-37e6fd45d227.gif)
 <h2 align="center">Hi 👋, Welcome to the repository containing my various AI projects.</h2>

-### 1. LLM Analyst
+### 1. LLM Data Analyst

-The LLM Analyst represents an AI application developed with Streamlit, seamlessly integrating OpenAI's GPT-4 to form a flexible tool for querying information from CSV files.
+The LLM Data Analyst represents an AI application developed with Streamlit, seamlessly integrating OpenAI's GPT-4 to form a flexible tool for querying information from CSV files.

 Boasting functionalities like file uploading, query input, and dynamic response generation, the application harnesses the power of langchain_experimental's agent_toolkits and the ChatOpenAI module.